padmarajnidagundi/Awesome-Tongyi-Lingma-Chat-Context/README.md

     Includes dependency definitions.
 Ask about dependency issues or recommendations.

 -   `#envFile`
-    Injects contents of `.env` or environment variable files.
+    Injects the contents of `.env` or environment variable files.

 -   `#tsConfig` / `#eslintConfig`
     Useful for understanding TypeScript or lint-related errors.